tungv/event-context/src/plugins/node/README.md

 ### Passing data across functions without declaring them each time.

+This is super useful to getting the request that causing an unexpected error.
+See the example below, it was not easy to get the req inside a downstream function without explicitly passing the req along the way.

 ```js
 import { withContext, getCurrentContext } from 'event-context';
 import { patch } from 'event-context-plugin-node';